 But their new Earth is about to suffer the same fate as the old one and the Silvers have only ten weeks to prevent it.
 Their one hope is to find the remaining survivors of their home world—a quest that will take them from Mexico to England to a radically changed Japan—to gain more allies for the final confrontation with the godlike beings who first brought them to this Earth.
 Failure will mean death for billions of people.
 But victory may come at a cost the Silvers truly can’t afford.

-Available late next year in softcover, e-book, and audiobook formats.
+Available now in softcover, e-book, and audiobook formats.

 .